Audi RS3 Saloon Review

 Audi’s MMI infotainment system features as standard, too.
-There’s a 7.0-inch screen displayed on which you’ll find Bluetooth, DAB radio and sat-nav.
+There’s a 7-inch screen displayed on which you’ll find Bluetooth, digital radio and sat-nav.
 Controlling all that is done via a rotary controller and menu shortcut buttons located between the front seats, which is easier to use when trying to drive at the same time as hitting buttons on a touchscreen.

 Unfortunately, while the Audi RS3 Saloon gets plenty of equipment as standard including figure-hugging sports seats, you’ll still have to pay extra for adjustable lumbar support and automatic emergency braking – a feature that’ll help avoid low-speed collisions by braking for you if it senses an obstacle ahead.

-Harder to stomach than a few optional extras is the fact that the cheaper RS3 Sportback does everything the saloon can do but has a bigger boot and more space in the back.
+Harder to stomach than the cost of a few optional extras is the fact that the cheaper RS3 Sportback does everything the saloon can do but has a bigger boot and more space in the back.

 Still, if you rarely carry passengers and want a seriously rapid compact sports car with four doors, the Audi RS3 Saloon is well worth considering – take a look at the latest Audi RS3 Saloon deals.